andressanchezramos/rick-morty-app/README.md

 `pip install -r requirements.txt`

+3. Comment-out the "app" section in the docker-compose

-3. Start Redis and PostgreSQL using Docker:
+4. Start Redis, PostgreSQL and the monitoring stack using Docker:

 `docker-compose up -d`